Relative Strength Index (RSI) Introduction

 RSI is short for Relative Strength Index.
-It is a technical analysis indicator (a Momentum Oscillator) that measures the magnitude of recent price moves to determine whether overbought or oversold conditions are present in the price of a stock.
+It is a trading indicator used in technical analysis (a Momentum Oscillator) that measures the magnitude of recent price moves to determine whether overbought or oversold conditions are present in the price of a stock.
 The RSI is typically measured on a scale of 0 to 100, with the default overbought and oversold levels marked at 70 and 30, respectively.

 An overbought reading on the RSI is typically used to indicate that the stock is over-extended and due for a correction, while an oversold reading indicates that the stock has sold off too heavily and is due for a rally.
 The RSI indicator is a popular indicator among technical traders and systematic traders and is very commonly used in mean reversion trading systems and strategies.